 To derive the expected future trust return specifically for the District, the CalPERS' future return expectations were first adjusted to align with the 2.5% general inflation assumption.
 Then applying the plan specific benefit payments to CalPERS' bifurcated return expectations, the single equivalent long-term rate of return was determined to be 6.15%.
-The District approved the 6.15% as the assumed asset return and discount rate to determine the OPEB liability in the plan for both plan funding and financial reporting purposes.
+The District is less optimistic about the future expected returns and approved 6.00% as the assumed asset return and discount rate to determine the OPEB liability in the plan for both plan funding and financial reporting purposes.